Solving Alibaba Cloud API Signature Issues for Billing Analysis¶

 directory,

-run the following command to automatically configure and start the entire DataFlux Func:
+run the following command to automatically configure and finally start the entire DataFlux Func:

-Note: Confirm system requirements and server configuration before installation
+Note: Please confirm system requirements and server configurations before installation

-Note: DataFlux Func does not support Mac, please copy and run it on a Linux system
+Note: DataFlux Func does not support Mac, please copy it to a Linux system and run the installation

-Using the automatic installation script can achieve quick installation and operation within minutes.
-The automatic configuration includes:
+Using the automatic installation script can achieve quick installation and operation within minutes, with the following automatic configurations:

 -